Stoner19/BismuthTools/README.md

 Note: Make sure you delete your existing miner.db file before you run this update of the tool

+Version 0.42 Changes 17/04/2017

+1. Bug fix in miners.db rebuild
+2. Pythonic improvements (ongoing)
+3. Initial test code for sponsors / advertisers in web tools - more information provided later (for the moment this is switched off)

+Note: Make sure you delete your existing miner.db file before you run this update of the tool

 Future Improvements:

-1. Deliver future executable releases using an installer program
+1. Deliver future executable releases using an installer program (version 0.5)
 2. Even better menus and menu content
 3. Network information
-4. Opt-in advertising function - get paid in Bismuth?
+4. Opt-in advertising function - get paid in Bismuth after testing phase